Kansas City Knights: Franchise history

 The Knights were one of the ABA's charter franchises and began play during the 2000–01 season.
 In 2001–02, the following season, the Knights posted a league best 35–5 record that year and ended up winning the ABA championship under head coach and University of Kansas alumnus Kevin Pritchard.

 Soon after winning the title, the ABA took the year off to re-organize.
 The ABA then resumed play in the 2003–2004 season.
 The Knights competed in the ABA for the 2003–04 and the 2004-05 seasons before going dark for 2005–06.
 It was announced via a press release on the team's website that the team would suspend operations until a suburban arena was built in Johnson County, KS.
 The team intended to play at an interim location once ground was broken on the new arena, but plans for the arena remain in limbo and there has been no word from the team's owners since.
-However, operation of the youth developmental "Knights Academy" program is ongoing.
+However, operation of the youth developmental "Knights Academy" program continued for some time after the team shuttered.

 Since the Knights folded, several ABA teams have appeared and disappeared in the Kansas City area.
 None of these teams are related to the Knights or have been as successful.
 The most recent ABA team in the Kansas City area was the Kansas City Soul, who folded in 2014.